kapelner/bartMachine/README.md

 4. Compile the JAVA source code into a JAR using `ant`.
 You should see a compilation record and then `BUILD SUCCESSFUL` and a total time.

 5. Now you can install the package into R using `R CMD INSTALL bartMachine`.
 On Windows systems, this may fail because it expects multiple architectures.
 This can be corrected by running `R CMD INSTALL --no-multiarch bartMachine` (I haven't seen this issue in years though).
-This may also fail if you don't have the required packages installed (run `install.packages("bartMachineJARs")` and `install.packages("missForest")`).
+This may also fail if you don't have the required packages installed (e.g. run `install.packages("bartMachineJARs")`, `install.packages("missForest")`, etc).
 Upon successful installation, the last line of the output should read `DONE (bartMachine)`.
 In R, you can now run `library(bartMachine)` and start using the package normally.

 ### Install bartMachine via compilation from source (GPU + CPU)

-GPU acceleration is available via [TornadoVM](https://tornadovm.readthedocs.io/), which dispatches prediction kernels to CUDA/OpenCL devices.
+GPU acceleration is available via [TornadoVM](https://tornadovm.readthedocs.io/), which dispatches prediction kernels to CUDA, metal, etc. devices.
 The build auto-detects TornadoVM — no special flags are needed when TornadoVM is properly installed.
+But installing TornadoVM sometimes is vexing.
+Read below carefully.

-1. Follow steps 1–3 of the CPU-only instructions above (git clone, Java JDK, Apache Ant).
-At the time of this writing, TornadoVM only works with Java JDK version 21, so you sohuld download that version.
+1. Follow steps 1–3 of the CPU-only instructions above (git clone, Java JDK v21, Apache Ant).
+At the time of this writing, TornadoVM unfortunately only works with Java JDK version 21, so you must download that version.

 2. Install [TornadoVM](https://tornadovm.readthedocs.io/en/latest/installation.html).
 The TornadoVM installer sets the `TORNADO_SDK` environment variable; make sure it is set in the shell where you will run `ant`.